emailvenkatm/weather-api-assignment/README.md

 npm run test -- --coverage
 ```

-These commands will execute all the unit tests and generate a coverage report, ensuring that your code is properly tested.
+These commands will execute all the unit tests and generate a coverage report, ensuring that code is properly tested.

 ### 6. Making Improvements (Future)

-You can refer to the **Future Improvements** section in the README for additional features you can implement to scale, improve error handling, or optimize performance.
-Some examples include:
+Here are some potential improvements that could further enhance the project.

 - **Caching**: Implement Redis-based caching to replace in-memory caching.
 - **Rate Limiting**: Add more sophisticated rate-limiting strategies.